oaerobert/Time-Series-Data-Modelling-STATA/scripts/3_data_transformation.md

 ---

-### Let's extend our model! 🥵
+### Step 3: Let's extend our model! 🥵

-Suppose we want to extend our model by including inflation and the log of interest rate as an additional regressor to give the following model:
+- Suppose we want to extend our model by including inflation and the log of interest rate as an additional regressor to give the following model:

 $lcons_t = \beta_0 + {\beta_1}linc_t + {\beta_2}infl_t + {\beta_3}lintr_t + {\epsilon}_t$